LinZhihaozlin22/Agent_Management_System_API/API_Documentation.md

 * It supports CRUD
 * It supports pagination.
 When read items with pagination, please pass two parameters: limit and page
 * It supports searching by username and memberId
-* It integrates a free email api of SendGrid.
+* It integrates free email api of SendGrid.
 Once new agent is registered successfully, it will automatically send a welcome email

 ## Authentication
 * To access SendGrid email service, you will need create an API key using following link - https://app.sendgrid.com/settings/api_keys.
 Once the API key is created, copy and paste it into 'sendgrid.env' file.
 For more detail, please go to https://app.sendgrid.com/guide/integrate/langs/nodejs.